nelup20/wattz/README.md

+It's been another ~2 years since I've done a major update for these READMEs.
+I figured it would be a fun exercise to refactor all of my 3 "major" personal projects and address some of the issues that I had mentioned before.
+Plus it'd be a little bit of a shame to completely throw these (quite featureless) projects away.
+Since I'm busy with other projects (learning DS&A, working on a 2D cyberpunk platformer etc.), it might take a while, so I'll leave the READMEs like this until I'm done refactoring/improving them.

+The search functionality doesn't really work so that's something I'd like to properly implement.

-# This code is absolutely awful and I'll explain why and what could be better
+# (OLD INFO/README) This code is absolutely awful and I'll explain why and what could be better

 I created my main 3 personal projects (The personal website, fake/mock restaurant site and the fake/mock electricity company site) roughly 7-9 months after I started learning programming.
 As I'm updating this Readme it's been 1.5 years and the code you will see doesn't represent my current level of skill and knowledge.